- Mondo Mandingo – The “Falconhurst” Books and Films

 While I really enjoyed Mondo Mandingo, the book has some weaknesses.
 It can be difficult to follow in places.
 For instance, Talbot often includes over-long lists of everyone who was involved in the movies.
 Likewise, the discussions of the Falconhurst novels tend to run together.
 Some simple editing (including more subheadings and moving some of the long lists into the appendices) would have made the book more readable.

 Another negative is that Mondo Mandingo closes on a weak note.
 The final chapter (pages 223-266) focuses on other “slave-sploitation” films that grew out of the success of Mandingo.
 This material is interesting, but it diverts attention from the book’s main focus, which is supposed to be the Mandingo phenomenon.
 (Talbot also includes some discussion of the many series of books that were inspired by Mandingo’s success).
 Mondo Mandingo just “dead stops” after this last chapter; Talbot should have at least given his readers a one-page parting shot.

 Find Your Own Answers

 Talbot may not offer any conclusions, but he doesn’t push an agenda, either.
 You will have to find the answers for yourself.
 My take is that Mandingo’s success – and that of its many spinoffs – is a case of popular entertainment outdoing “deeper” works.
 Highbrow critics hated the Mandingo films, but the highbrows offered few works about race that engaged people on main street.

-Mondo Mandingo’s a one-of-a-kind book that offers insight the American psyche and into the worlds of publishing and movies.
+Mondo Mandingo’s a one-of-a-kind book that provides insight into the American psyche and into the worlds of publishing and movies.
 Readers meet a number of interesting people along the way.
 The book is well worth a look.